QUINE EDUCATION

 UNIVERSITY OF MINNESOTA/ST. PAUL:

 The College of Veterinary Medicine awards the Doctor of Veterinary Medicine (D.V.M.).
 The primary goal of the veterinary medical curriculum is to provide the education and training necessary for the general practice of veterinary medicine.
 The secondary goal is to allow the student to pursue some degree of specialized training.
 Graduates of the program are prepared to enter veterinary medical practice, residencies or a graduate educational program.
 Many graduates of the college enter private clinical practice in general or highly specialized areas such as equine practice.
 Others pursue careers in education, research, industry and government work.
-Veterinarians are also employed in laboratory animal medicine, zoo animal practice, public health and food inspection.
+Veterinarians are also employed in laboratory animal medicine, zoo animal practice, and public health & food inspection.
 New opportunities are emerging in comparative medical research and aquatic and wildlife animal medicine.
-Contact: Office of the Associate Dean for Academic and Student Affairs, 460 Veterinary Medical Centers, 1365 Gortner Avenue, U of MN, St. Paul, MN 55108 (612-624-4747),see "students" at www.cvm.umn.edu.
+Contact: Office of the Associate Dean for Academic and Student Affairs, 1964 Fitch Ave, Room 108, U of MN, St. Paul, MN 55108 (612-624-4747), see “Education” at www.cvm.umn.edu.

 UNIVERSITY OF MINNESOTA HORSE EXTENSION SERVICE: